A miffed colleague called and

 Post production, darkroom or digital, can as easily enhance or conceal an images intention.
 "Photoshopped" has never been a compliment.

 Like the device and method, it's the photographer's choice to be honest about the subject, context, processing and purpose,when sharing images with others.

-Data does not equal facts, and just facts by themselves, do not become truth.
+Data does not equal fact, and facts by themselves reveal truth.

 Data ≠ Fact ≠ Truth

 Traveling in India when bullock carts were still made of wood, I would frequently be asked the same set of questions by the inquisitive spokesperson of spontaneous groups that would surround me.
 Where are you from?
 Where are you going?
 What is your religion?
 What is your caste? ....
 What is your purpose?